albrow/zoom/README.md

 ```

 To avoid redundant type assertions, it might be helpful to wrap your own functions/methods around the Zoom API.
-Especially for FindAll methods.

 ### Deleting Models

-To delete a model you can just use the Delete method:
+To delete a model you can just use the Delete function:

 ``` go
 if err := zoom.Delete(person); err != nil {